Arbitrage Bounds for Prices of Weighted Variance Swaps: Weighted variance swaps

-\item A market model for all $n+2$ options exists. \end{enumerate} \end{theorem} \begin{remark} It is true that under \eqref{eq:vs_euro} a market model for $P_1,\ldots,P_n,\prv$ exists if and only if a market model for $P_1,\ldots,P_n,P_{\lam_w}$ exists.
-By Theorem \ref{convex_payoff}, this is yet equivalent to $P_1,\ldots,P_n,P_{\lam_w}$ being consistent with absence of arbitrage.
-However it is not clear if this is equivalent to $P_1,\ldots,P_n,\prv$ being consistent with absence of arbitrage.
-This is because the the portfolio of the variance swap and dynamic trading necessary to synthesise $-\lam_T(S_T)$ payoff may not be admissible when $\lam_T(S_T)$ is not a traded option. \end{remark} \begin{proof} We first show that $2\Longrightarrow 3$.
+\begin{proof} We first show that $2\Longrightarrow 3$.
 Suppose that $P_1,\ldots,P_n,P_{\lam_w}$ do not admit a weak arbitrage and let $\cM$ be a market model which prices correctly the $n$ puts and the additional European option with payoff $\lam_T(S_T)$.
 Note that, from the proof of Theorem \ref{convex_payoff}, $\cM$ exists and may be taken to satisfy (i)--(iv).
 Consider the It\^o formula \eqref{eq:wRVhedge} evaluated at $\tau_n\land T=\inf\{t\geq 0: M_t\notin (1/n,n)\}\land T$ instead of $T$.
 The continuous function $\lam_w'$ is bounded on $(1/n,n)$, the stochastic integral is a true martingale and taking expectations we obtain

 Subject to adding an affine function to $\lam_w$ we may assume that $\lam_w\geq 0$.
 Jensen's inequality shows that $\lam_w(M_{\tau_n\land T}),\,\,n\geq 2$, is a submartingale.
 Together with the Fatou lemma this shows that the LHS converges to $\bE[\lam_w(M_T)]$ as $n\to \infty$.
 Applying the monotone convergence theorem to the RHS we obtain